vinodkumar007-lang/vinodkumar007-lang/README.md

+Request for Kafka Access to Topic and Consumer Group

 I am currently setting up a Kafka consumer to read from the topic log-ecp-batch-audit on the ETE environment.
 However, I’m getting an authorization error:

 pgsql